nickPgit/jsd-final-project/README.md

 # final project

-pre-kinder reading
-this app is designed assist parents to teach pre-kinder children to read.
+this app is designed to assist parents to teach pre-kinder children to read.

 View my live project here: https://nickpgit.github.io/jsd-final-project/